About the Artist

 Nate is a commissioned & licensed artist, presenter and instructor.
 In 2019 he taught several courses for an international printers’ conference held at the Oregon Institute of Marine Biology.
 He has been asked to teach again at the next conference in 2022 at the Schoodic Institute in Acadia National Park.

-When not printing Nate can be found exploring the waters of Casco Bay or the neighborhoods around his home in South Portland, Maine.
+When not printing Nate and his wife can be found exploring the waters of Casco Bay or the neighborhoods around his home in South Portland, Maine.

 Gyo (fish) taku (to press or rub) is a Japanese method of fish printing in which fish are used as a printing plate.
 It began in the 1800’s as a way for fishermen to record their catch.
 Today, it is recognized as a form of nature printing.